top of page

 • 40g Garden peas or Edamame soybeans

-• 6-8 fresh kaffir lime leaves or double the quantity if using dried
+• 6-8 fresh kaffir lime leaves (or double the quantity if using dried)

-• 10-12 Thai basil leaves
+• 10-12 Thai basil leaves (or plain basil leaves)

 • 2 tbsp Vegetable oil